vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

 ### background

 I am working on a virtual reality mod for Quake.
-Well, calling it a "mod" is a bit diminishing: not only I have spent a considerable amount of time working on [my fork of the QuakeSpasm engine](https://github.com/SuperV1234/quakevr) to add VR support, but I've also changed pretty much every game mechanic to turn the game into a first-class virtual reality experience:
+Actually, calling it a "mod" is a bit diminishing: not only I have spent a considerable amount of time working on [my fork of the QuakeSpasm engine](https://github.com/SuperV1234/quakevr) to add VR support, but I've also changed pretty much every game mechanic to turn the classic into a first-class virtual reality experience:

 <center>